Skip to content

 The schematics for the voltage-doubling charge pump simulation.

 The below figure shows the behaviour of the voltage doubling charge pump.
-Notice that after about 5 cycles the output voltage stabilizes to it’s steady state value of approximately 8.7V.
-This simulation assumed a perfect voltage source driven pulse input, in reality the pulse input has some non-zero output impedance which effects the stabilization time and output current capacity.
+Notice that after about 5 cycles the output voltage stabilizes to its steady state value of approximately 8.7V.
+This simulation assumed a perfect voltage source driven pulse input, in reality the pulse input has some non-zero output impedance which affects the stabilization time and output current capacity.

 A plot of the simulation results for the above voltage doubling charge pump circuit.